Our Location

 .

-About two fifths of the world’s population are now at risk.
+About two-fifths of the world’s population are now at risk.
 WHO currently estimates there may be 50 million dengue infections worldwide every year.
 Dengue is found in tropical and sub-tropical climates worldwide, mostly in urban and semi-urban areas.

 Dengue is commonly reported from South East Asia (especially in Thailand from March to July), India, the Pacific islands and the Caribbean.

-The common features of dengue are:
+Summary of common features of dengue:

 · Fairly sudden onset